APPFL/APPFL/README.md

 ## APPFL Framework Design
 <img src='docs/_static/design.jpg' width=450/>

+In the design of APPFL framework, we decompose an execution of federated learning experiment into three main components, *APPFL Server*, *APPFL Communicator*, and *APPFL Client*.
+The details and sub-components of these three are detailed as follows:

+- APPFL Server: APPFL server orchestrates the whole FL experiment run by providing the model architecture, loss and metric, and configurations used in the training, and aggregating the client trained models synchronously or asynchronously using certain federated learning algorithms.

+    - Model Zoo [[examples/models]](examples/models/) - This folder contains model architectures used in the given examples, and users can define their own arch for use.
+    - Loss [[examples/losses]](examples/losses/) - This folder contains commonly used loss function in ML, and users can define their own loss by inheritting `nn.Module`.
+    - Metric [[examples/metric]](examples/metric/) - This folder contains commonly used evaluation metric for checking the performance of the model.
+    - FL-Alg Zoo [[src/appfl/algorithm]](src/appfl/algorithm/) - This folder contains serveral popular FL aggregation algorithms.
+- APPFL Communicator: The communicator is used for exchanging metadata as well as the model weights between the server and clients.
+We currently support the following three communication protocols for different use cases.

+    - MPI: Mainly used for simulating FL experiment on one machine or HPC.
+    - gRPC
+    - Globus Compute

 ## Acknowledgements

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, under contract number DE-AC02-06CH11357.